SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/mle-integration.md

 ---
-title: Inference Pipeline
+title: Inference pipeline
 layout: redirect
 weight: 80
 ---

-ONNX models typically require a pre-processing step that converts raw input data into tensors and a post-processing step which converts tensors into output values.
-Inference pipelines define a sequence of pre-processing step, ONNX model and post-processing step.
-MLW can deploy inference pipelines to [Machine Learning Engine](machine-learning/web-app/).
+ONNX models typically require a pre-processing step that converts raw input data into tensors and a post-processing step that converts tensors into output values.
+Inference pipelines define a sequence of pre-processing steps, ONNX model, and post-processing step.
+Machine Learning Workbench (MLW) can deploy inference pipelines to [Machine Learning Engine](machine-learning/web-app/).

->**Info:** To proceed, you will require a trained model in ONNX format created from [Neural Network Designer](/machine-learning/web-app-mlw/#nn-designer) or [Jupyter Notebooks](/machine-learning/web-app-mlw/#jupyter-integrated) along with pre-processing and post-processing Python scripts.
+> **Info:** To proceed, you will require a trained model in ONNX format created from [Neural Network Designer](/machine-learning/web-app-mlw/#nn-designer) or [Jupyter Notebooks](/machine-learning/web-app-mlw/#jupyter-integrated) along with pre-processing and post-processing Python scripts.

 ***Add new resource***

-Click on **Add New Resource** to create a new pipeline file.
+Click **Add New Resource** to create a new pipeline file.

 ![Add New Resource](/images/zementis/mlw-app-resource-add-new.png)

 In the **Add New Resource** panel, select **Resource Type** as **Pipeline** and provide the **Resource Name** which identifies the pipeline.
 Select the appropriate **Model**, **Pre-processing Script** and **Post-processing Script** which defines the sequence of this pipeline.
-Once done, click the **Submit** button.
+Once done, click **Submit**.
 This will create a new pipeline file with extension **.pipeline** under **Inference Pipeline** section of the project.

 ![Add Pipeline](/images/zementis/mlw-app-resource-add-pipeline.png)